 Grand Marsh is a tiny town located in the state of Wisconsin.
 With a population of 110 people and just one neighborhood, Grand Marsh is the 518th largest community in Wisconsin.
-Much of the housing stock in Grand Marsh was built prior to World War II, making it one of the older and more historic towns in the country.
+Grand Marsh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Marsh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Grand Marsh isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Marsh are a mix of both white- and blue-collar jobs.
 Overall, Grand Marsh is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Grand Marsh who work in office and administrative support (32.35%), sales jobs (20.59%), and teaching (10.29%).

-Overall, Grand Marsh’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Grand Marsh’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Grand Marsh has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Grand Marsh has few renters and college students.
 But the biggest reason it is quieter in Grand Marsh than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Grand Marsh may be for you.